 When initially contacted you expressed to CVC and others at the Town that you did not want the beavers trapped or the dam removed but agreed to a site visit to investigate conditions and a range of options.
-In attendance were other landowners for the landowner in the area and including for the mother of the landowner on the opposite bank to yours, where the beaver dam is located and the local councillor, Mr. Matt Sammut.
+In attendance were other landowners for the landowner on the area and including for the local councillor, Mr. Matt Sammut.
 I am also copying others you notified of your position including the Mayor, Allan Alls and Councillors John Brennan, Jeff Duncan and Rob Smith.